 The most essential component of Carpal Tunnel Syndrome anatomy is the median nerve.
 This important nerve begins as part of the brachial plexus of nerves.
 It originates at the neck, passes under the collarbone and across the front of the shoulder.
-It is at this point that true Carpal Tunnel Syndrome anatomy begins.

 At the front of the shoulder, the brachial plexus divides forming the three separate nerves: median, ulnar and radial.
 From that point on, the median nerve is considered a separate entity in the anatomy of the arm.